 consequences for Chinese economic development.

 The most serious opposition to Japanese encroachments on China

 during the Truce came from Russia.
 In July 1934 the 7th Comintern

-agreement was signed in February 1934 for the sale of the Chinese
+was signed in February 1934 for the sale of the Chinese Eastern

-willingness to stop encouraging separatists in northern China and reach
+encouraging separatists in northern China and reach a settlement

 Japanese relations with the rest of the international community continued to deteriorate.
 A newspaper publisher was assassinated by an ultranationalist in Tokyo in 1935 because the publisher had sponsored a visit to Japan by an American all-star baseball team. ("To hell with Babe Ruth" became a battle cry during the Pacific War.)
 In December 1935, Japan announced that it would not renew the naval disarmament treaties, set to expire in December 1936.
 In November 1936 Japan entered into the Anti-Comintern Pact with Germany and Italy.
 Intended as a response to the Soviet call for an anti-fascist Popular Front, the pact had the effect of further alienating the United States and Britain.
 The Imperial Army had already concluded by June 1936 that it should prepare to fight "a great decisive war with the United States" (Hoyt 1993).

 Meanwhile anti-Japanese sentiment in China continued to build, as was demonstrated by the attempted assassination of Wang Ching-wei in November 1934 and the establishment of an anti-Japanese separatist government in Canton.
 The Sian Incident of December 1936 forced Chiang to suspend his campaign against the Chinese Communists and pledge to concentrate on resisting Japanese imperialism.